rpairo/exoplanets/README.md

 [Dockerfile](Dockerfile): File that contains the instructions to build up a Docker Image based on my code.

 In this case, I could use the action: 'RUN git clone https://github.com/rpairo/exoplanets.git /app' to make the image standalone, what it means you could download the full functional container from docker hub using the coordenades rpairo/exoplanets:latest.
-This would get the code cloning the github repository, create the container and run the app.
+This would get the code cloning the github repository, create the container and run the app passing the required environment variables.

+However, to avoid expose the version control repository url, we can use the action: 'COPY . .' to copy the repository code that has been used in the CI/CD stage to build the Docker Image.
+By this way, we don't expose the repository url, but we will need to run the build image together with the code.
+If we try to create the container directly from the image alone, will not be able to find the code.

 [Docker Hub](https://hub.docker.com/repository/docker/rpairo/exoplanets)